Instructions on Making Pine Pitch Glue

 1. Once you collect enough pine pitch you’ll need to heat it to remove the ‘volatiles’ (turpentine).
 You must heat the pine pitch to the point where the turpentine evaporates away.
 Some say to bring the pitch to a low boil for a few minutes and others recommend just a low simmer for 5-6 minutes.
 Both work but the boiling is faster.
 Be sure and use a container large enough that it won't boil over or spill.

 3. Make some charcoal and grind it into a fine powder.
 I use Big Leaf Maple as its readily available in the PNW and makes excellent charcoal.
+But any clean-burning hardwood will work, just stay away from pitch-heavy firs and pines.
 Find some dry limbs, cut into 2" chunks and put in a metal container that has a tight fitting lid (5 - gallon metal paint bucket works great).
 Drill a 1/8" hole in the lid.
 Build a fire under the maple (I just use cedar kindling) and get the fire going really well.
 I actually use a leaf blower to get the fire going really hot and blazing.
 Once all the maple has started to burn really well, place the lid on the container and wait until the fire burns out and the container is cool to the touch.
 If you can't make your own charcoal the make sure you get chunk charcoal, not the briquettes.
 They almost always contain petroleum products and can ruin your glue.

 4. Take the cool charcoal out and grind it into as fine a powder as you can.
-I have a great method - I put two dozen 2 oz lead balls in my tumbler with real small chunks of charcoal and 20 minutes later I have charcoal as fine as can be!
+I have a great method - I put two dozen 2 oz lead balls and some steel ball-bearings in my tumbler with real small chunks of charcoal and 20 minutes later I have charcoal as fine as can be!

 5. I mix the charcoal into the hot liquid pitch in about a 50/50 ratio or until it starts to feel like soft clay.
 Some people recommend adding some plant fiber - usually very dry manure (such as elk droppings), coarsely ground between the hands but not finely ground*.
 I do this as well as it seems to give the glue a little more strength.
 But I add only about 10%- 20% manure to the pitch/charcoal mixture.
 You have to mix all three ingredients together at the same time while the pitch is still liquid.
 It will start to cool and harden fairly quickly.